Indo-Aryan languages: Northwestern Zone

-Northwestern Indo-Aryan languages are spoken in the northwestern region of India and Eastern Pakistan.
-These languages have been heavily influenced by the middle eastern languages, Arabic and Persian (mostly Persian), dating back to the Conquest of Sind in the 8th century.
-Punjabi is spoken predominantly in the Punjab region and is the official language of the northern Indian state of Punjab; in addition to being the most widely-spoken language in Pakistan.
-To the south, Sindhi and its variants are spoken; primarily in Sindh.
-Northwestern languages are ultimately thought to be descended from Shauraseni Prakrit.
+Northwestern Indo-Aryan languages are spoken in the northwestern region of India and eastern region of Pakistan.
+Punjabi is spoken predominantly in the Punjab region and is the official language of the northern Indian state of Punjab, in addition to being the most widely-spoken language in Pakistan.
+Sindhi and its variants are spoken natively in the Pakistani province of Sindh and neighbouring regions.
+Northwestern languages are ultimately thought to be descended from Shauraseni Prakrit, with influence from Persian and Arabic.